BrunoSantoni/space-markets/README.md

+## About

-Web/Mobile project using ReactJS, React Native and NodeJS being developed for the final term of the university.
+Space Markets is a Web/Mobile project using ReactJS, React Native and NodeJS being developed for the final term of the university.

+The idea is the development of website and a mobile application named Space Markets, which improves time savings to the customer when searching for supermarket offers, in addition to offering a web environment for markets to register their products.

-# Scripts
+## Scripts

+After you clone the project, you have to install all the dependencies, to do this, you run: **yarn**

-## In the backend folder, you run:
+In the backend folder, you run: **yarn dev**<br>
-### yarn dev

 The app will run in the development mode.<br>
 Open http://localhost:3333 to view it in the browser.<br><br>
-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.<br>

-## In the frontend / mobile folder, you run:
+In the frontend / mobile folder, you run: **yarn start**<br>
-### yarn start
 The app will run in the development mode.<br>
 Open http://localhost:3000 to view it in the browser.